pair_style yukawa/colloid command

 Style yukawa/colloid computes pairwise interactions with the formula

-In contrast to pair_style yukawa, this functional form arises from the Coulombic interaction between two colloid particles, screened due to the presence of an electrolyte.
+In contrast to pair_style yukawa, this functional form arises from the Coulombic interaction between two colloid particles, screened due to the presence of an electrolyte, see the book by Safran for a derivation in the context of DLVO theory.
 Pair_style yukawa is a screened Coulombic potential between two point-charges and uses no such approximation.

 When used in combination with pair_style colloid, the two terms become the so-called DLVO potential, which combines electrostatic repulsion and van der Waals attraction.